 Endoscopic Spine Surgery, Is The Ultimate Minimally Invasive Surgical Approach

-I am Dr Tony Mork and I specialize in Endoscopic Spinal Surgery without a fusion.
+I am Dr Tony Mork, MD and I specialize in Endoscopic Spine Surgery without a fusion.
 I refuse to fuse when possible.

 There are only a few things in the world where “Less is Better”, but Spine Surgery has got to be one of them.
 The ultimate in “minimally invasive surgery” is Endoscopic Spine Surgery (without a fusion).
 The term “minimally invasive” is really meaningless.
 The term doesn’t tell you the size of the tube that surgery is being performed thorough (usually 18-22mm) and now fusions are being performed with “minimally invasive” techniques.
 I would hardly describe a fusion as a minimally invasive procedure!